Central Region

 Site Training Director

-Dr. Bauman is the PCBH Education Director at Community Health of Central Washington, where he is also a core faculty member of the family medicine residency and practices as a behavioral health consultant at CHCW’s Central Washington Family Medicine clinic.
+Dr. Bauman is the PCBH Academic Director at Community Health of Central Washington, where he is also a core faculty member of the family medicine residency and practices as a behavioral health consultant at CHCW’s Central Washington Family Medicine clinic.
 Dr. Bauman is the Regional Training Director for NPTC-Cascades and assists with overseeing the HealthPoint and CHCW doctoral internships.
 Dr. Bauman is passionate about the Primary Care Behavioral Health model/philosophy, as well as contextual behavioral approaches (e.g., Acceptance and Commitment Therapy and fACT) and the delivery of compassionate, evidence-based medicine.

 Supervisors